Prepare to negotiate your salary in a job interview

 This is the reason why it is preferable to know the range of a position before taking a position.

 Negotiate your employee package, not your salary

-It is obvious that the sum collected at the end of the month is important for any employee, but remember there is other aspects of the employee package that you could use in your negotiation.
+It is obvious that the sum collected at the end of the month is important for any employee, but remember there are other aspects of the employee package that you could use in your negotiation.
 By including other elements of compensation in your negotiation, you create more room for negotiation with your employer.

-At an equivalent salary, an employee who will have the right to work remotely, who will have transport covered, insurance, a supplementary pension or meal vouchers… Will be in a greater position.
+At an equivalent salary, an employee who will have the right to work remotely, who will have transport covered, insurance, a supplementary pension or meal vouchers will be in a greater position.